canonical/rust-best-practices/best-practices.md

 If you spot any of the problems detailed here in our existing code-bases or patches, don’t be afraid to fix them—a good codebase is inherently more maintainable and will cause fewer headaches and annoyances later.
 Remember that all code should aim to be locally-consistent—new code shouldn’t stick out like a sore thumb.
 Note also that the perfect is the enemy of the good—sole focus on fine-tuning code at the cost of all forward progress doesn’t keep the lights on.

 _Disclaimer: this is not a complete list, more items can and likely will be added in future._
+If you find an item which you believe should be in this document, please open an issue.

 # Table of Contents